New Jersey tightens restrictions as COVID-19 surges across the United States

 Together with Pfizer Inc’s vaccine, which is also more than 90% effective, and pending more safety data and regulatory review, the United States could have two vaccines authorized for emergency use in December with as many as 60 million doses available this year.

+Dr. Anthony Fauci, a top U.S. health official, said the Moderna vaccine results were impressive but cautioned the United States could still go through a “dark winter” as COVID-19 fatigue sets in and people grow tired of restrictions.

+“It’s a very serious situation,” Fauci said on NBC’s “Today” program.
+“But the fact that help is on the way should spur us even more to double down on some of the public health measures. ...
+We can do it.”

-Reporting by Maria Caspani in New York and Doina Chiacu in Washington; additional reporting by David Shepardson and David Lawder in Washington; Editing by Jonathan Oatis
+Reporting by Maria Caspani in New York and Doina Chiacu in Washington; additional reporting by Anurag Maan in Bengaluru, David Shepardson and David Lawder in Washington; Writing by Maria Caspani; Editing by Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.